 I considered topping it with cream cheese frosting, but my famous 3-ingredient chocolate ganache was already made.
 Incidentally, if you haven’t made that recipe, you’ll flip when you see what I use instead of heaving whipping cream!

 After adding chocolate ganache, I felt like the cake needed more color, so I made powdered sugar glaze drizzled it over the top.
+We just felt like being a little fancy.

 So, do you wanna bake a mocha pound cake?